tytydraco/yessleep/out/Help_Whats_Eating_Me_Part_2.md

 Kate has decided not to come with me.
 She stormed off somewhere after our argument and I haven’t seen or heard from her since.
 That’s all I know.

-I’m sure I’ll see her again soon.
+I’m sure I'll see her around again soon.